 On AWS we have different instance types that we can use depending on the workload we have.
 We always recommend to choose the right instance type.

-Definitely using the correct instance type for our WordPress will help.
-As well by selecting the number of resources for it to run.
+Definitely, using the correct instance type for our WordPress and selecting the number of resources it needs to run will help.

-And there you have — Your now know how your site could support millions of pageviews with a distributed system.
+And there you haveit —you now know how your site could support millions of pageviews with a distributed system.

 Backup and Disaster Recovery

-It is essential to have a backup strategy as well as a disaster recovery solution in case something happens to our WordPress installation or our environment.
+It is essential to have a backup strategy and a disaster recovery solution in case something happens to our WordPress installation or environment.
 Luckily, AWS offers a lot of redundancy between all its services that’s a plus for AWS!

 There are different ways in which we can protect our application and user’s data: